stackfield/dtj-fonts/README.md

 # dtj-fonts
-Japanses Fontset Kit for Common Desktop Environment Version 2.5 or later.
+Japanese Fontset Kit for Common Desktop Environment Version 2.5 or later.

 * How To Use:
 See Makefile and alias_proportional/Makefile.